 Tidal river fishermen have degraded the mangrove forest cover around the Densu Delta — a Ramsar-designated wetland — for traditional fish traps.
 Only about 16 red mangrove trees (Rhizophora species) are left standing, having all been cut down for the traps, fuelwood, and timber.
 However, mangrove biomass is critical for fish assemblages, which the fishers rely on.
 This habitat degradation has led to a loss of biodiversity in the area, leading to a decline in fish stocks in the Densu intertidal zone.
 The video below explores this problem.

 In a classic Tragedy of The Commons scenario, industrial fishing vessels in Ghana are dredging up small pelagics reserved for the artisanal sector — having already depleted higher trophic species.
 The vessels tip overboard the unwanted (bycatch).
 In response, Ghana’s artisanal canoe fishers are resorting to destructive fishing practices, including using bombs to send a shock wave through the water to maximize catch and light to attract shoals of fish.
 The canoe fishers say they would stop when the Government stops the trawlers.
 Climate change is magnifying these vulnerabilities to the extent that fishermen no longer go to the sea because 'there is no fish in the ocean'.
 Is the future already here?

-Urban poor men risk injury and drowning to swim in the heavily polluted Korle Lagoon — float alongside human remains sometimes — to recover recyclable plastics, which they sell for around $0.17 per kilo.
+Urban poor men risked injury and drowning to swim in the heavily polluted Korle Lagoon — floating alongside human remains sometimes — to recover recyclable plastics, which they sold for around $0.17 per kilo.

-Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants such as PAHs.
-Climate-related shocks, overfishing, and other human activities are also shaping the mobility of migrant fishers.
+Fish processors in Ghana trade-off between their livelihoods and exposure to cancer-causing toxicants, including PAHs.
+Climate-related shocks and overfishing are reshaping the mobility of migrant fishers.